Candela to Candle Conversion

 What is the process of conversion from candela to candle units?

-Formula: candle = candela × 1
+Formula: No of candle = No of candela × 1

 This is the standard method used for conversion between these units of luminous intensity.